OneSignalDevelopers/OneSignal-Web-App-Email-Sample/README.md

 * Create a FREE [OneSignal](https://onesignal.com/) account
 * Follow the steps of the  [Typical setup](https://documentation.onesignal.com/docs/web-push-typical-setup)

-## Sending user emails to OneSignal
+## Sending User Emails To OneSignal

 After following the steps for a Typical site setup, go back to your app, in the *index.html* file we are going to modify a bit our JavaScript code.